Germany says China sought to encourage positive COVID-19 comments

 The issue has also been a flashpoint between the United States and China - with officials on both sides trading allegations of hiding information.

-(Reporting by Andreas Rinke; Writing by Emma Thomasson; Editing by Frances Kerry)
+(Reporting by Andreas Rinke; Additional reporting by Beijing Newsroom; Writing by Emma Thomasson; Editing by Frances Kerry and Giles Elgood)